SwikritiT/swaglabs-tests/blog/blog.md

   18 passed (31.1s)
 ```

-Playwright took 31.1 sec for running all the tests in 2 browsers.
-Execution time ranged from 30-33 seconds with average execution time: 31 seconds.
+Playwright took 31.1 sec to run all the tests in 2 browsers.
+Execution time ranged from 30 to 33 seconds with an average execution time of 31 seconds.

 **Headed mode in Chrome and Firefox**